wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 they are built.

-If you are building packages that you intend to be installable on machines other than your own, then I recoomend that you either have a separte machine with a minimal OS install, or set up a chroot environment and do the builds there.
-The reason for this is to minimize unexepcted extra dependencies that the built packages will have because of extra things you have installed on your desktop system, for example OpenGL libs installed by your video card drivers.
+If you are building packages that you intend to be installable on machines other than your own, then I recommend that you either have a separate machine with a minimal OS install, or set up a chroot environment and do the builds there.
+The reason for this is to minimize unexpected extra dependencies that the built packages will have because of extra things you have installed on your desktop system, for example OpenGL libs installed by your video card drivers.
 Using a chroot will also allow you to build packages for different